-- This study experimentally evaluated the dichotomous sampling performance (gas and particles) of 5 SADS - 542 prototypes (2009 version) of identical design, and for an aerosol of liquid particles with aerodynamic diameters of - 543 0.15, 2, 3 and 4.5μm.
-The study was carried out for constant air flows set in accordance with SADS specifications. - Lab tests were carried out in a dedicated controlled generation environment, the BAO, in which monodisperse - aerosols marked with a fluorescent dye were emitted, thanks to the modification of the CMAG generator to - accommodate the use of glycerol and fluorescein as condensing vapour and nuclei respectively. - SADS sampling performance in terms of total mass sampled, particle fraction transmitted to the major outlet and - particle losses at the walls were put into perspective with the details of mechanical construction and with the - operating conditions of the prototypes: leak rate, repeatability between successive assemblies, imprecision of - machined nozzles diameters, and axial misalignment of the assembly. - The measured sampling performances were compared to their theoretical counterparts computed by CFD in Belut - et al. (2022), and CFD was also used to study the theoretical effect of variations in the geometry of machined - SADS relative to the plans, regarding the nozzles diameters and nozzle misalignments. - With the originally proposed design, the SADS assembly was found easily leaky, but consequences on sampling - could be overcome when a prior leak test with leakage rate LR below 4 Pa.s-1 was passed. - Sampling performances were found little reproducible during successive SADS assemblies (between tests, - 557 CV=22.1 % for wall losses).
-Theoretically unpredicted large (40-46 % of sampled mass) wall losses were - measured for particles larger than 2 μm, located mostly (80 %) on the external walls of the collection nozzle. - Assembly repeatability issues and simulations of SADS parts misalignment effect by CFD suggest that these - undesirable particle deposits are due to the mechanical backlashes of the assembly, and not to the imprecision of - actually machined nozzles diameters.
-Indeed, the measured variation of nozzle diameters in the range (-4.5 %, - 562 +3.7 %) with respect to nominal values were found to theoretically affect marginally (<3 %) aerosol transmission - 563 efficiencies. - Present results suggest that although the dichotomous sampling performances of the SADS are theoretically - 565 interesting for workplace exposure assessment to SVOC aerosols, its actual realization fail in reaching theoretical - 566 performances for micron-sized particles, due to mechanical design issues.
-Airtightness, nozzle alignment and - 567 repeatability of assembly are not sufficiently guaranteed by its initial design and future development should focus - on improving these aspects to obtain a sampler suitable for field studies.
+This study experimentally evaluated the dichotomous sampling performance (gas and particles) of five SADS prototypes (2009 version) of identical design and for an aerosol of liquid particles with aerodynamic diameters of 0.15, 2, 3, and 4.5 μ m.
+The study was carried out for constant air flows set in accordance with SADS specifications.

+Lab tests were carried out in a dedicated controlled generation environment, the BOA, in which monodisperse aerosols marked with a fluorescent dye were emitted, thanks to the modification of the CMAG generator to accommodate the use of glycerol and fluorescein as condensing vapour and nuclei respectively.

+SADS sampling performance in terms of total mass sampled, particle fraction transmitted to the major outlet, and particle losses at the walls were put into perspective with the details of mechanical construction and with the operating conditions of the prototypes: leak rate, repeatability between successive assemblies, imprecision of machined nozzle diameters, and axial misalignment of the assembly.

+The measured sampling performances were compared to their theoretical counterparts computed by CFD in Belut et al. (2022), and CFD was also used to study the theoretical effect of variations in the geometry of machined SADS relative to the plans, regarding the nozzle diameters and nozzle misalignments.

+With the originally proposed design, the SADS assembly was found easily leaky, but consequences on sampling could be overcome when a prior leak test with leakage rate LR below 4 Pa s^{-1} was passed.

+Sampling performances were found to be little reproducible during successive SADS assemblies (between tests, CV = 22.1% for wall losses).
+Theoretically unpredicted large (40%-46% of sampled mass) wall losses were measured for particles larger than 2 μm, located mostly (80%) on the external walls of the collection nozzle.
+Assembly repeatability issues and simulations of SADS parts misalignment effect by CFD suggest that these undesirable particle deposits are due to the mechanical backlashes of the assembly, not to the imprecision of actually machined nozzle diameters.
+Indeed, the measured variation of nozzle diameters in the range (-4.5%, +3.7%) with respect to nominal values was found to theoretically marginally affect (< 3%) aerosol transmission efficiencies.

+Present results suggest that although the dichotomous sampling performances of the SADS are theoretically interesting for workplace exposure assessment to SVOC aerosols, its actual realization fails in reaching theoretical performances for micron-sized particles, due to mechanical design issues.
+Airtightness, nozzle alignment, and repeatability of assembly are not sufficiently guaranteed by its initial design, and future development should focus on improving these aspects to obtain a sampler suitable for field studies.